egendev/message-bus/docs/en/index.md

 ## Configuration and Usage

-This extension allows you to use CommandBus/EventBus in your application.
-The whole extension is ready to use without any advanced configuration.
+This extension allows you to use CommandBus/EventBus in your application and it's ready to use without any advanced configuration.

 ### Command bus